Successful Cancer Clinical Trial at UC Davis Extends Dog’s Life

 Chemotherapy has not been shown to prolong survival, but in a study with dogs with bulky disease, approximately 30 percent of tumors shrunk with the therapy.
 There is also a melanoma vaccine available that is another treatment option that may help some patients, although results are controversial.

 Finally, a current UC Davis clinical trial for oral melanoma was discussed.
 Boone was eligible for the trial, which is designed to assess the use of a drug called Zox, which is being developed by the company Omniox, to make tumors like Boone’s more susceptible to radiation therapy and help induce the immune system to attack the tumor.
 These tumors are often resistant to radiation because they rapidly outgrow their blood supply and are therefore hypoxic (lacking oxygen), and radiation works better at killing tumors when there is oxygen present.
 It also may help in reducing local immunosuppression.

-After being administered Zox, Boone began four weekly rounds of radiation.
+After being administered Zox, Boone began four weekly rounds of radiation therapy on the hospital's state-of-the-art linear accelerator.
 By the fourth round, his tumor shrank significantly.
 At a two-week recheck appointment following the radiation treatments, there was no visible tumor on Boone’s oral examination.
 Boone continues to do well.
 Ms. Unti is grateful for the extended time the clinical trial has given her with Boone.

 “Before treatment, Boone was really sensitive with food and would only eat certain things,” said Ms. Unti.
 “Now he’s eating completely normal again.
 He’s barking and just absolutely living and really enjoying life.”